-Honda Element owners have reported 3 problems associated with warning light on (under the air bag category).
+Honda Element owners have reported 8 problems related to warning light on (under the air bag category).

-The reporting person's vehicle is a 2006 Honda Element.
+The contact owns a 2006 Honda Element.
 The contact stated that while the vehicle was parked, there was an unusually loud noise coming from the vehicle immediately followed by the air bag warning light illuminating on the instrument panel.
 While driving at speeds of 65 mph, within an hour, the driver side air bag partially deployed.
 The dealer could not duplicate nor determine the cause of the failure.
 The manufacturer was contacted but was not willing to provide any assistance.
 There were no repairs made to the vehicle.
 The approximate failure mileage was 23,601 and the current mileage was 24,704.
 The VIN was not available.
-It was 02/26/10 when this warning light on issue happened.

 See all problems of the 2006 Honda Element.

 2004 Honda Element: (I have 2 and both have the following exact problems)1.
 Airbags warning lights indicating problems 2.
 Drivers seat is loose and rocks 3.
 Passenger seat causes extreme discomfort to hip and back on long tips (this is occurs with all passengers, young and older) 3.
 Under carriage brushes failure 4.
 A/c air compressor failure 5.
 Straps in back seats pulled out and seat cannot be reclined 6.
 Engine decelerates without warning.
 Power cutback during passing makes this very dangerous.
 7. Drivers seatbelt buckle is difficult to secure (only 1 car with this problem) 8.
 Loud clanking noise when cars are being turned.

 |Front Driver Side Air Bag Inflator problems||